-All food and beverage choices matter – focus on variety, amount, and nutrition.
+All food and beverage choices matter.
+Focus on variety, amount, and nutrition.

-- Eating a diet rich in vegetables and fruits as part of an overall healthy diet may reduce risk for heart disease, including heart attack and stroke.
+- Eating a diet rich in vegetables and fruits as part of an overall healthy diet may reduce the risk for heart disease, including heart attack and stroke.

-- Eating a diet rich in some vegetables and fruits as part of an overall healthy diet may protect against certain types of cancers.
+- Eating a diet rich in vegetables and fruits as part of an overall healthy diet may protect against certain types of cancers.